About me

-I really dislike the notion of “About,” and my previous “About” effort makes me feel all kinds of queasy.
-Secondly, I totally get why “About” is useful.
+I really dislike the notion of a page About Me and my previous About effort makes me feel all kinds of queasy.
+Secondly, I totally get why pages About People are useful.
 I totally totally get it.
-I always read the “Abouts” of other people, and I find them quite interesting.
-Sooo I feel like I need to give it another try.
+I always read the About Mes of other people, and I find them quite helpful.

-Probably the most important thing to know about this blog
+Probably the most important thing to know about this thing

 I work at Cooper, an interaction design company in San Francisco, California.
 What is interaction design?
-Even after doing it for 10 years, I still have a hard time putting it into a nutshell of clarity.
-Maybe that’s a sign.
-Anyway, when someone asks me what I do in a social situation, I usually say something like, “Um, well, see, I design, like, things that respond to various kinds of human input ...” and then my lovely wife will helpfully offer, “He’s an interaction designer,” and surprisingly people understand this.
+Even after doing it for 10 years, I still have a hard time explaining it.
+Maybe that's a sign.
+Anyway, when someone asks me what I do, I usually say something like, "Well, I try to, you know, imagine ideal relationships between people and the electronic stuff that we use to try to, like, do things, and …" and then my wife will helpfully offer, "He's an interaction designer," and surprisingly THIS WORKS.

 Other things

-- I live in California, and I don’t own a car.
-It is possible, and I’m pretty dang excited for the year 2025, when I’ll be able to ride my bike from the East Bay to San Francisco.
+• I live in California, and I don't own a car.
+I'm excited for the year 2025, when I'll be able to ride my bike from the East Bay to San Francisco, but until then I hitch rides from others, or I just don't go because honestly, don't get me started on what San Francisco has become.

-- I’m not always a hater of cars.
-In fact, I love cars WHEN I AM IN THEM.
-Behind the wheel, I become everything I hate about “caged motorists,” as my motorcycle safety instructor used to call them.
-I curse slow-moving pedestrians and clueless cyclists — because seriously get a car already — until I park.
-And then I’m back to hating cars.
+• I'm not always a hater of cars.
+In fact, I love driving.
+Behind the wheel, I become everything I hate about "caged motorists," as my motorcycle safety instructor called them.
+I curse slow-moving pedestrians and clueless cyclists — because honestly more of them need to pay attention.

-- I was an English major, and I am gainfully employed — for the moment anyway.
-So perhaps I’m the exception that proves the rule.
-Still, I want to offer support to my fellow English majors: Don’t ever change.
-Stay punk.
-The man can attach the golden fetters to your wrists, but he can’t imprison your imagination (or your beard).
+• I was an English major, and I have a job — for the moment anyway.
+So perhaps I'm the exception that proves the rule.
+To my fellow English majors: Not sure how this happened.
+But apparently it's possible.

-- I hiked most of the Pacific Crest Trail in 2001.
-It’s a trail that runs from the US-Mexico border to the US-Canada border, through California, Oregon and Washington, and it was a non-stop blast, except when it was so painful that I wanted to cry or quit or both.
+• I hiked most of the Pacific Crest Trail in 2001.
+It's a trail that runs from the US-Mexico border to the US-Canada border, through California, Oregon and Washington, and in retrospect it was a non-stop blast, except of course when it was so painful that I wanted to cry or quit or both.
 The day after I flew home, planes crashed into the World Trade Center.

-- I am a runner, and my favored genre of run is the urban adventure, particularly the kind that involves running thru non-traditional areas or climbing atop man-made or natural structures to achieve views.
-If I don’t run for two days in a row, I get a little angry/crazy/antsy/irritable/generally a pain in the ass to be around.
-So it’s better, you know, if I just get my run in.
+• I am a runner.
+If I don't run for two days in a row, I get a little angry, crazy, antsy, irritable, and generally a pain in the ass to be around.
+So it's better, you know, if I just get my run in.

-- Star sign: Leo.
+• Star sign: Leo.
 Gregarious, charming, the center of attention?
-Guilty as charged.
-(Also: kidding).
+Lol.
+Yeah.
+No.

 I wrote this in 2003, when I joined Friendster.
 It’s mostly still true.